Slevinski/slevinski.github.io/series/dms-plan/README.md

 ## Series Contents

-- `entries/overview/` - public overview for the DMS workflow lane
+- `entries/overview/` - public overview for the DMS workflow track
 - `entries/data-management-and-sharing-plan/` - guide and slides on the path from project systems to repository delivery

 ## Publication And Citation Model